MisterJulsen/MinecraftCommunityServer/rules.md

 - ### Respect and fairness
   Treat all players with respect and kindness.
 Insults, discrimination or bullying are strictly prohibited!
 Also, keep enough distance from other players if you want to build something on your own, to avoid crowding them.
 - ### No questionable content
-  Structures or content that are offensive, obscene or otherwise inappropriate are prohibited.
+  Do nothing that is offensive, obscene or otherwise inappropriate.
 - ### Griefing and theft
-  Modifying or looting someone else's property or items is not permitted.
+  Modifying or looting someone else's property or items is not allowed.
 - ### No cheating or exploits
-  Do not use modifications, hacks or exploits that give you or other players an unfair advantage.
-Violation will be punished.
+  Don't use modifications, hacks or exploits that give you or other players an unfair advantage.
 If unsure, please ask.
 - ### Communication
   Follow the server staff's instructions and use the chat respectfully.
 Spam, excessive cursing and advertising are prohibited.
 Use English as the main language.
 - ### Groups, guilds, nations
-  You can create your own guilds and nations and even use your own language there, but please also provide English texts (e.g. on signs) in areas that may be important for the public (e.g. train stations).
+  You can create your own guilds and nations and even use your own language there.
+Please provide English texts (e.g. on signs) in areas that may be important for the public (e.g. train stations).
 - ### Resource collection
-  Use the `farm world` to collect resources on a larger scale (e.g. with the Digital Miner from Mekanism).
+  Use the `farm world` to collect resources on a larger scale (e.g. Digital Miner from Mekanism).
 Avoid destroying the landscape in the central area.
 - ### Dangerous and Destructive Features
-  Be careful when using dangerous machines (e.g. the Fission Reactor from Mekanism).
+  Be careful when using dangerous machines (e.g. Fission Reactor from Mekanism).
 Keep enough distance from civilization.
-Large explosions are only allowed in the farm world.

 ## Private areas